DataBiosphere/toil/docs/wdl/running.rst

 ``--runImportsOnWorkers``: Run file imports on workers.
 This is useful if the leader is not network optimized and lots of downloads are necessary.
 By default, this is false.

-``--importWorkersThreshold``: Requires ``--runImportsOnWorkers`` to be true.
+``--importWorkersBatchSize``: Requires ``--runImportsOnWorkers`` to be true.
 Specify the target batch size in bytes for batched imports.
 As many files as can fit will go into each batch import job.
 This also accepts abbreviations, such as ``G`` or ``Gi``.

 ``--importWorkersDisk``: Requires ``--runImportsOnWorkers`` to be true.
 Specify the disk size each import worker will get.
-This may be necessary when file streaming is not possible.
-For example, downloading from AWS to a GCE job store.
+This usually will not need to be set as Toil will attempt to use file streaming when downloading files.
-If specified, this should be set to the largest file size of all files to import.
+If not possible, for example, when downloading from AWS to a GCE job store, this should be set to the largest file size of all files to import.
 By default, this is 1 MiB.

 Any number of other Toil options may also be specified.
 For defined Toil options, see :ref:`commandRef`.